woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 ### `directory`

-Using `directory`, you can set a subdirectory of your repository in which your commands will run.
+Using `directory`, you can set a subdirectory of your repository or an absolute path inside the Docker container in which your commands will run.

 ## `services`